Febi Setianingrum: 2022

 In June, Setianingrum with Nethania Irawan won the Lithuanian International after beating fellow Indonesian pair Sofy Al Mushira Asharunissa and Ridya Aulia Fatasya in the final.

 In October, Setianingrum was paired with Jesita Putri Miantoro and lost in the semi-finals of Indonesia Masters Super 100 from 5th seed Japanese pair Rena Miyaura and Ayako Sakuramoto.

 2023

 Setianingrum and her partner Jesita Putri Miantoro opened the 2023 season at Iran Fajr International.
 They won the title defeating Malaysian pair Go Pei Kee and Teoh Mei Xing.
 In March, they lost in the final of Vietnam International from Korean pair Lee Yu-lim and Shin Seung-chan.

-In September, they won the Indonesia International tournament in Medan, defeating her juniors pair Velisha Christina and Bernadine Anindya Wardana in straight games.
+In September, they won the Indonesia International tournament in Medan, defeating her juniors pair Velisha Christina and Bernadine Wardana in straight games.
 In the next tournament, they competed at the Indonesia Masters Super 100 I but lost at the quarter-finals from 2nd seed and eventual finalist Chinese Taipei player Chang Ching-hui and Yang Ching-tun in straight games.

+2025

+In August, the Indonesian Badminton Association reshuffled all of the women's doubles pairs in the senior team, in which Setianingrum was paired with Rachel Allessya Rose.
+Their first tournament together was the Hong Kong Open, where they lost in three games against seniors Apriyani Rahayu and Siti Fadia Silva Ramadhanti in the first round.
+Setianingrum and Rose had to fall through the European tournaments against more seasoned pairs, namely Rin Iwanaga and Kie Nakanishi at the Arctic Open; Pearly Tan and Thinaah Muralitharan at the Denmark Open; and Baek Ha-na and Lee So-hee at the French Open, where the Indonesians managed to take one game.

+Entering their Super 500 debut at the Australian Open, Setianingrum and Rose created the first ever all-Indonesian women's doubles final at a Super 500 tournament and above, after reaching the finals with compatriots Febriana Dwipuji Kusuma and Meilysa Trias Puspita Sari.
+In a tense final match lasting for 109 minutes, Setianingrum and Rose emerged as champions, thus sealing their first ever Super 500 title.
+In December, Setianingrum made her debut at the SEA Games.
+Playing as the first women's doubles with Rose in the team event, they managed to help the team reach the final, but were defeated by defending champions Thailand, securing the silver medal.

+2026

+Setianingrum made her debut at the Asian Games in 2026 Aichi–Nagoya, winning a bronze medal in the women's team event.
+In the individual women's doubles, she and her partner Rose were knocked out in the early rounds by the Malaysian pair Pearly Tan and Thinaah Muralitharan.